Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 To find out whether someone has OCD, therapists usually work with various screening questions, such as: "Do you clean or wash extremely often?
 Are you often concerned with symmetries?
 Are there thoughts that do not let go of you?"

-Such questions cover all the main areas, says Wahl-Kordon.
-"What is most significant is the intensity with which such actions are carried out and the time the sufferer actually spends on them or thinks about them," he says.
+Wahl-Kordon says that "what is most significant is the intensity with which such actions are carried out and the time the sufferer actually spends on them or thinks about them," he says.

 'I thought it was my fault'